-Required Co urses (27 units) Units
+Required Courses (27 units) Units

 ARE-24 Architectural Drafting 3

 ARE-25 Advanced Architectural Drafting 3

 ARE-26 Architectural Rendering 3

 ARE-35 History of Architecture-Beginnings of

 Architecture through Gothic Architecture 3

 or

 ARE-36 History of Architecture-Renaissance through

 the 20th Century 3

 ARE-37 Architectural Design I 3

 or

 ART-22 Basic Design 3

 ENE-21 Drafting 3

 ENE-30 Computer-Aided Drafting (CAD) 3

 ENE-60 Math for Engineering Technology 3

 Electives (Choose from list below) 3

-Electives (3) units)

-Electives (3 uni ts)
+(

 ART-17 Beginning Drawing 3

 ART-23 Design and Color 3

 ART-24 Three Dimensional Design 3

 CON-60 Introduction to Construction 3

 CON-61 Materials of Construction 3

 ENE-26 Civil Engineering Drafting 3

 ENE/ELE-27 Technical Communication 3

 ENE-31 Computer-Aided Drafting and Design 3

-The Associate of Science Degree in Architecture will be awarded upon completion of the degree requirements, including general education and other graduation requirements as described in the college catalog.
+The Associate in Science Degree in Architecture will be awarded upon completion of the degree requirements, including general education and other graduation requirements as described in the college catalog.

-In addition to achieving the student learning outcomes for the architecture certificate program, students who complete the Associate of Science Degree in Architecture will demonstrate proficiency in general education student learning outcomes and proficiency in subject matter student learning outcomes.
+In addition to achieving the program learning outcomes for the architecture certificate program, students who complete the Associate in Science Degree in Architecture will demonstrate proficiency in general education student learning outcomes and proficiency in subject matter student learning outcomes.

-The following certificate may lead to employment competency, but does not lead to an Associate of Science Degree:
+The following certificate may lead to employment competency, but does not lead to an Associate in Science Degree:

-ARCHITECTURAL GRAPHICS (N)CE787Certificate Program
+ARCHITECTURAL GRAPHICS (N) NCE787 Cardiff and Dava server